COVID-19 quarantine lapses often start at the top Down Under

 Add to that tally a prominent club captain’s wife who received a facial treatment at a spa outside the Australian Football League’s so-called bio-secure bubble on the Gold Coast and was caught out when she posted a photo on social media.

-The results of the infractions are tens of thousands of dollars in fines at a time when many professional sports leagues in Australia are trying to get their seasons back on track, or even started.
+The results of the infractions are tens of thousands of dollars in fines and enforced isolation at a time when many professional sports leagues in Australia are trying to get their seasons back on track, or even started.

 The highest-profile culprit is Wayne Bennett, who has won seven top-flight championships and has coached national teams in Australia, Britain and New Zealand.
-He could face a stint in 14-day quarantine after admitting he and his partner ate at a Sydney restaurant on Wednesday, in a breach of the NRL’s biosecurity guidelines.
+The National Rugby League placed Bennett in a 14-day “COVID Hold” after he admitted he and his partner ate at a Sydney restaurant on Wednesday, in a breach of the league’s biosecurity guidelines.

 Bennett, who was a member of a committee to help set up the NRL’s return to play protocols, on Thursday said he didn’t believe he was breaking the rules, and that he was confused over his limitations.